Jarynnnn/Jarynnnn/README.md

 // first command
 client.on('message', (message) => {
     if (message.content.startsWith('!info')) {
     message.channel.send('Hello!
 My name is Jaryn, your average weirdo/javascript dev!
-I also use Lua, C#, Python, and I'm learning C++.')
+I also use Lua, C#, Python, and I\'m learning C++.'

     }
     }